-Firstly, an issue for him was the boom that he had commissioned to be made by the makers of the boat was too short.
-It meant that he could not get the sail foot tight due to the lack of length of the boom.
+I was approached by a customer with an issue that a boom that they had commissioned to be made was too short.
+It meant that they could not get the sail foot tight due to the lack of length of the boom.
 This would not be an issue for me at JLJ, as experienced cabinetmakers and joinery manufacturers.

 The tiller had a made up block to take the Auto helm arm, very much over width, bolted with exposed heads and nuts and generally poor work.
 The finish was a thin, flaking coat of brush varnish, and consequently water had got behind it and stained the Iroko.

 First I cut off the existing tiller autohelm block and replaced it with one in the same Iroko, then totally scraped off the varnish ready for respraying.
 Now to the new work, the making of a curved tiller, with swivel nickel head and at The customers request, a ‘handle grip end’.